Click green Play/Pause button & wait ...

 Flexible Practice Material:

-You can select from 5 different weekly RSGB news articles (with historical archives), random character sets (letters, numbers, punctuation), 1000 random common words, (which I jumble each week) and imaginary call signs to target specific skill gaps.
+You can select from 7 different weekly RSGB news articles (with historical archives), random character sets (letters, numbers, cut-numbers, punctuation), 1000 random common words, (which I jumble each week) and imaginary call signs to target specific skill gaps.
 There is even a simulated 2-way QSO option for you to listen to, with random information being exchanged.

 User-Friendly Design: